Where Knowledge Collides: A Mechanistic Study of Intra-Memory Knowledge Conflict in Language Models: Results and Findings

-The results of the experiment to investigate aggregate contributions across all $n_1$ individuals in $\ell'_{mix}$ to elicit conflicting token $t_1$ or $t_2$ (as described in Section \ref{subsec4:logit_len}) are shown in Figure \ref{component_layerwise_analysis}.
-We observe stronger aggregate contributions in the later layers, particularly between layers 21 and 47.

-Similar to previous findings \cite{DBLP:conf/nips/MengBAB22, jin-etal-2024-cutting, DBLP:conf/icml/Li0T25}, attention components show stronger influence on the final probability $t_1$ and $t_2$ than their corresponding MLP components across all layers.
-Accordingly, we focus our activation patching analysis on attention components, which we describe in the next section.
+The results of the experiment investigating aggregate contributions across all $n_1$ individuals in $\ell_{mix}$ and across all prompts eliciting conflicting tokens $t_{i,1}$ or $t_{i,2}$ (Figure~\ref{fig:component_layerwise_analysis}, Appendix~\ref{app:logit_len}) shows stronger aggregate contributions in later layers, particularly between layers 21 and 47.
+Consistent with prior studies~\cite{DBLP:conf/nips/MengBAB22, jin-etal-2024-cutting, DBLP:conf/icml/Li0T25}, this phenomenon is more pronounced in attention components than their corresponding MLP components across all layers.
+Accordingly, we focus our analysis on attention components at the later layers (Section \ref{sec:model_uncertainty} to \ref{sec:target_intervention}).